omch-29/project2/README.md

 # project
-this project is creayed from local system for firsrt time..
+this project is created from local system for firsrt time..